TraceMachina/nativelink/SECURITY.md

 > [!TIP]
 > The images are reproducible on `X86_64-unknown-linux-gnu`.
 If you're on such a
 > system you can produce a binary-identical image by building the `.#image`
 > flake output locally.
-Make sure that your `git status` is completely clean and
+Make sure that your `git status` is clean and
 > aligned with the commit you want to reproduce.
 Otherwise the image will be
 > tainted with a `"dirty"` revision label.